-We now discuss performance of the key and proof generation and proof verification, and resulting proof sizes, depending on the number of parties N and the number of parallel executions τ .
+In this section, we discuss the performance of the key and proof generations and the proof verification as well as resulting proof sizes depending on the number of parties N and the number of parallel executions τ .

 Parameter sizes.
 Recall that we must choose (N, τ) such that $N^{\tau} \geq 2^{\kappa}$ for κ -bit security, and note that there are many valid pairs for each κ .
 As with all MPCitH proofs with flexible choice of N, we have a speed-size tradeoff: larger N gives shorter proofs that are slower to create and verify (as there are more parties to simulate), while smaller N has larger and faster proofs.
 The curve is very steep; a small change in size results in a large change in speed (we plot these curves for our implementation in Figure 8).